MacOS Mojave: Removed features

-Mojave removes integration with Facebook, Twitter, Vimeo, and Flickr, which was added in OS X Mountain Lion.
+Mojave removes integrations with Facebook, Twitter, LinkedIn, Vimeo, and Flickr, which were added in OS X Mountain Lion and Mavericks.

 Mojave also removes support for sub-pixel rendering of text.
 The feature was previously used on non-Retina displays to improve the appearance of text on screen.

 The only supported Nvidia graphics cards are the Quadro K5000 and GeForce GTX 680 Mac Edition.